Does Your Business Need a Savings Account Too?

 - To prepare for an emergency: Regardless of the industry you work in, your business is bound to hit its rough patches.
 In these times, having a business savings account can give you a place to turn for emergency funds when costs run high or resources are low.
 In many cases, tapping into your business savings may be preferable to taking out a loan.
 Liquidity is everything in the business world, and a business savings account is about as accessible as assets can get.

-- To leverage your interest: A big distinguishing factor between checking and savings accounts in general is that the latter earns interest.
+- To leverage your interest: A key difference in the business vs personal savings account debate is that both can earn interest, but business accounts may come with unique business rates and features aligned with your company’s goals.
 Even if you barely use your savings account, it accrues a bit of interest all the time (albeit at a rate usually under 1 percent).
 Yet your money continues to grow as it remains untouched; over time, this can add up to a nice bit of extra funding.

 - To prepare for tax season: We’ve all been there.
 It’s business as usual until the realization hits you: it’s almost tax time.
 So you scramble to file the paperwork on time and hope that you don’t owe Uncle Sam too much.
 But what if you already had funds earmarked for your tax payment?
-With a business savings account, you can stockpile some of your profits and hold them there until the time comes to pay up.
+A dedicated business savings account allows you to set aside funds for taxes, avoiding last-minute cash flow issues, though it’s important to note business savings accounts may be taxed on earned interest.

 - To protect your money: Business savings accounts have an extra level of protection compared to their checking account counterparts.
-Funds you deposit into a business savings account are protected by the bank and insured by the Federal Deposit Insurance Corporation (FDIC) up to the $250,000 limit.
+Funds in a business savings account are FDIC-insured up to the $250,000, offering the same security as personal accounts while keeping business assets properly segregated for tax and liability purposes.
 This provides you with peace of mind and can be a valuable incentive to store your funds there.

 - To build your credit: If your business has at least some of its funds in a business savings account, this might actually be a great way to boost your credit rating, making it easier to demonstrate your solid financial standing.
 Ironically, creating a savings account for your business to aid in availability of funds could make it easier for you to attract loans and other investments in the future.